anushaghimire/MechaCar_Statistical_Analysis/README.md

 # Deliverable 1
 ## Linear Regression to Predict MPG

-Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+### Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

+According to the p values from linear regression vehicle length and ground clearance provided the non-random amount of variance to the mpg values.

 Is the slope of the linear model considered to be zero?
 Why or why not?
 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?